outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - give example of alternative filters/routes & identifying optimal filter/route structure, as well as optimal starting point (origin), direction (target) & steps (queries) to generate them

-  - identify contradictions & distortions from expected normal as input to info type generation algorithm
+  - identify structures (like contradictions & distortions from expected normal) as input to info type generation algorithm

   - example of how to mathematize (apply math structures to) an info problem (like vectorization)
+    - identify vertexes & transform input info to vectors for each vertex
+    - identify interfaces & primary interface objects & transform input to vectors for each vertex
+    - apply queries across vector spaces to find patterns of change that produce solutions optimally (quickest or most accurately)

   - consensus-building perspective algorithm